wiredtiger44/.NETCodingStandards/README.md

     {
     }

+    /* bad - name is not Pascal case, does not end with "BLL" */ public class businesslayerBenefitPlan
+    {
+    }

     /* good - name is Pascal case , starts with an "I", and is a noun */ public interface IBenefitPlan
+    {
+    }

+    /* good - name is Pascal case, ends with "BLL" */ public class BenefitPlanBLL
     {
     }
     ```

     <a name="Boolean/Bit variables"></a><a name="3.7"></a>
   - [3.7](#VariableParameterNames) **Boolean/Bit Variable Names**: Use Lower Camel casing for variables and method parameters.
 Prefix with "is" or similar.